bangerkuwranger/node-fedex-cross-border-api/README.md

 stripWrapper | boolean | default false
-returnRaw | boolean | default false; only acknowledged if stripWrapper is false returnSoapHeader | boolean | default false; only acknowledged if stripWrapper is false
+returnRaw | boolean | default false; only acknowledged if stripWrapper is false returnSoapHeader | boolean | default false; only acknowledged if stripWrapper is false returnFullResponse | boolean | default false; only acknowledged if stripWrapper is false

 ### Optional Arguments of 'args' for both Constructors

 In addition to the the required 'language' and 'merchantKey' properties, the argument object for the client constructors also accepts some optional properties, noted above.
 These affect how the client's methods return the successful response.

-By default, methods return a result object that contains a single property, response.
-This property is an object parsed from the server's response to the API call.
+By default, methods return a result object that contain three properties: body, request, and statusCode.
+This body is an object parsed from the server's response body to the API call, statusCode is the http status for the response, and request echoes the request JS object sent to the API server.

-For debugging or other logical purposes, the soapHeader or the raw response string can be added to the result object of all methods by setting the 'returnSoapHeader' and/or 'returnRaw' arguments to true, respctively.
-Setting 'returnSoapHeader' to true adds the 'soapHeader' property to the result object, which contains the soapHeader of the API response.
-Setting 'returnRaw' to true adds the 'raw' property to the result object, which contains the soapHeader of the API response.
-Both of these are IN ADDITION to the 'response' property, which is always returned.
+For debugging or other logical purposes, the soapHeader (as JSON), the raw response string, and/or the full response JS object can be added to the result object of all methods by setting the 'returnSoapHeader', 'returnRaw' and/or 'returnFullResponse arguments to true, respctively.
+Setting 'returnSoapHeader' to true adds the 'soapHeader' property to the result object, which contains a JSON encoded soapHeader of the API response.
+Setting 'returnRaw' to true adds the 'raw' property to the result object, which contains the raw XML string of the API response body.
+Setting 'returnFullResponse' adds the 'response' property, a JS object containing the full response from the server as a [Node.js http.IncomingMessage](https://nodejs.org/api/http.html#http_class_http_incomingmessage).
+Each of these are IN ADDITION to the 'body', 'statusCode', and 'request' properties, which are always returned if 'stripWrapper' is false.

-But, if you'd like to go in the opposite direction and return ONLY the response property, without a wrapper, setting the 'stripWrapper' property of 'args' to true will only return the 'response' object without another object wrapping it.
-This option also disables the effects of 'returnRaw' and 'returnSoapHeader'.
+But, if you'd like to go in the opposite direction and return ONLY the body object, without a wrapper, setting the 'stripWrapper' property of 'args' to true will return the 'body' object without another object wrapping it, and WILL NOT return statusCode or request.
+This option also disables the effects of 'returnFullResponse', 'returnRaw' and 'returnSoapHeader'.

-Examples focus on the Sync client, but the same rules apply for Async as well... except the result is an argument of your promise success handler rather than of the callback.
+Examples focus on the callback based client, but the same rules apply for the promise client as well... except the result is an argument of your promise success handler rather than of the callback.

 ##### Examples